chuongmep/bim42.github.io/_posts/2014-11-15-getting-started-programming-revit.md

 Now than our Revit document and the view are selected, we have to retrieve walls to be able to annotate them.
 The Revit API provide us with a great function, the ability to filter element by category, type, class, &#8230; well, pretty much everything.

-First, let&#8217;s create our filter, with the keyword &#8220;new&#8221;:
+First, let's create our filter, with the keyword &#8220;new&#8221;:

 <pre class="brush: csharp; title: ; notranslate" title="">FilteredElementCollector filter
 = new FilteredElementCollector(myDocument,myActiveView.Id);</pre>

 This &#8220;filter&#8221; will search for every element contained in &#8220;myDocument&#8221; and visible in the view &#8220;myActiveView&#8221;.
 The &#8220;.Id&#8221; after &#8220;myActiveView&#8221; mean that we use the unique identifier of the view instead of the view itself to create our filter.

 We can now use this filter to actually catch some walls.
-Let&#8217;s write that:
+Let's write that:

 <pre class="brush: csharp; title: ; notranslate" title="">List&lt;Element&gt;myWalls
 = filter.OfCategory(BuiltInCategory.OST_Walls).ToList();</pre>